cemico/Walmart-THA/README.md

 - server data is inaccurate, displays 224 items, only 223 are returned
 - server data is incomplete, some records do not have a shorDescription and longDescription
 - server data has extra fields in it now shown on docs page
+- server data has embedded \u{ef} chars which do not print